envescent/unifi-pfsense/README.md

 The project provides an rc script to start and stop the UniFi controller, and an installation script to automatically download and install everything, including the rc script.

-This project uses the latest branch from Ubiquiti rather than the LTS branch.
-From December 2020, this means the 6.x branch.
+This project uses the latest branch from Ubiquiti, this means the 8.x branch as of March 2024.

 Compatibility